Domon/domon.github.com/_posts/2011-06-30-blogging-like-a-hacker.md

 I also considered [nanoc](http://nanoc.stoneship.org/), since it sounds so powerful.
 But I chose to learn the simpler [Jekyll](http://github.com/mojombo/jekyll) first.

 After setting up this site, I found the existence of [Octopress](http://octopress.org/), a helpful framework based on Jekyll.
 It features a semantic HTML5 template, Disqus Comments support, beautiful syntax highlightings, and many more.
 Using it would surely make the building process easier.
-I wish I could know this earlier, but I also learned a lot through building the site from the scratch.
+I wish I could know this earlier, but I also learned a lot through building the site from scratch.

 There's still a lot more to do, but right now I'd like to call it a day.